 Examples of different regulatory mechanisms of gene expression in prokaryotic organisms at the level of initiation and termination of transcription (e.g. Lac operon, arabinose operon, tryptophan operon. attenuation).
 Expression of prokaryotic genes: regulatory mechanisms.
 Regulation at the following levels (i) post-transriptional level with the participation of proteins and regulatory RNA (including riboregulation, riboswitches), (ii) translation and (iii) post-translational level.
 Operon, regulon, modulon.
 Global regulation at the cellular (including a two-component regulatory system) and the entire population level (including quorum sensing).
-DNA replication in bacteria.
+DNA replication and recombination in bacteria.

 Eukaryotic replication, recombination and DNA repair.
 Chromatin.
 Structure of genetic material of eukaryotes: histones, nucleosomes, higher order structures of chromatin.
 RNA: transcription and processing.
 Regulation of eukaryotic transcription: RNA polymerases, transcription factors, chromatin remodeling, histone modifications.
 Interference RNA: microRNA and RNAi.DNA methylation and epigenetic mechanisms.

 Eukaryotic translation.
 Amino acids and polypeptide chain.
 Primary, secondary, tertiary and quarternary protein structure.
 Protein folding.
 Chaperones, chaperonins.
 Posttranslational modifications of proteins.